CLOSE SEARCH

 Information disclosure and access - ensuring fair disclosure of company information while protecting confidentiality, particularly if the MBO fails.
 Need proper NDAs and data room protocols.

-Warranty protection - management as buyers typically have deep knowledge of the business, so sellers often resist giving extensive warranties.
+Warranty protection - management typically have deep knowledge of the business, so sellers often resist giving extensive warranties.
 Need to carefully negotiate warranty coverage and limitations.

 Financing structure - legal implications of different funding sources (debt vs equity), security arrangements, and personal guarantees.
 Need to ensure compliance with financial assistance rules if company assets are used as security.